Supporting Teachers • Promoting Learning

 If we don’t care about out students, it’s unlikely that we will teach them well.

-Sure, with good marketing and a decent wardrobe we might still succeed in building a “successful” practice.
+Sure, with good marketing and adeptly targeted promotion we might still succeed in building a “successful” practice.
+Facebook groups tend to be full of shiny teachers who have succeeded in these arts.
 But if we don’t care about our students as people, or the musical and life journeys they are on, the seeds we plant are unlikely to thrive.

-Looking back at my student years, I lhave no doubt which teachers cared about me, and which didn’t.
+Looking back at my student years, I have no doubt which teachers cared about me, and which didn’t.

 Without humility there’s a good chance that we will humiliate our students.